Huckiel7/alx-low_level_programming/0x10-variadic_functions/README.md

-task 0, Beauty is variable, ugliness is constant
+task 3, To be is a to be the value of a variable